hemilabs/heminetwork/localnode/NODE_RUNNING.md

 > [!TIP]
 > The `full` profile supports all features, operates entirely trustlessly, and does not pair with another profile.
+>
 > The `hemi` and `hemi-min` profiles can be run either with external trusted RPC endpoints for L1 (BTC+ETH) data, or can
 > be paired with an `L1` profile.
+>
-Running the `hemi` profile paired with an `L1` profile provides the same features and
+> Running the `hemi` profile paired with an `L1` profile provides the same features and
 > trust model as a `full` profile.
 Running the `hemi-min` profile paired with an `L1` profile provides the same _trust model_ as a `full` profile, but does not provide the Extended Consensus RPC (BTC Finality data available from `op-node`
 > or `BFG`) or support fully local PoP mining (connecting a PoP miner to a self-hosted BFG instance).

 > [!NOTE]
-> Technically, all node configurations which include `op-geth` and provide Standard RPC functionality include a Bitcoin
+> All node configurations which include `op-geth` and provide Standard RPC functionality include a Bitcoin full node as
-> full node as part of the `TBC` instance embedded inside `op-geth`, which is required to correctly process hVM state
+> part of the `TBC` instance embedded inside `op-geth`, which is required to correctly process hVM state transitions
-> transitions that involve smart contract calls to hVM precompiles that fetch indexed Bitcoin data.
-This is essential to
+> that involve smart contract calls to hVM precompiles that fetch indexed Bitcoin data.
+This is essential to ensure the
-> ensure the trustless computation of hVM state transitions calculated by `op-geth` nodes (post-snap-sync, if used)
+> trustless computation of hVM state transitions calculated by `op-geth` nodes (post-snap-sync, if used) regardless of
+> the supporting network stack.
+>
-> regardless of the supporting network stack.
-This `TBC` full BTC node is separate from the _optional_ `bitcoind` BTC
+> The `TBC` full BTC node within `op-geth` is separate from the _optional_ `bitcoind` BTC full node that is used by
-> full
-> node that electrs connects to with the `full` or `hemi` profiles, which provides an external independent view of
+> electrs in the `full` or `hemi` profiles, which provides an external independent view of Bitcoin for calculating
-> Bitcoin
-> for calculating Bitcoin finality information for external consumers requesting this information over the `op-node`
+> Bitcoin finality information for external consumers requesting this information over the `op-node` and/or `BFG` RPC
-> and/or `BFG` RPC endpoints, and facilitates PoP miner interactions with the Bitcoin network.
-Both of the `TBC`
+> endpoints, and facilitates PoP miner interactions with the Bitcoin network.
+Both of the `TBC` and `bitcoind` BTC nodes
-> and `bitcoind` BTC nodes peer directly with the Bitcoin network and operate entirely independently.
-Advanced users
+> peer directly with the Bitcoin network and operate entirely independently.
-> with
+>
-> a synced `bitcoind` instance can configure the startup configuration of `op-geth` to pass-through instructions to
+> Advanced users with a synced `bitcoind` instance can configure the startup configuration of `op-geth` to pass-through
-> direct
-> the embedded `TBC` node to directly peer with the `bitcoind` node, which can help speed up the initial Bitcoin P2P
+> instructions to direct the embedded `TBC` node to directly peer with the `bitcoind` node, which can help speed up the
-> sync
-> that `TBC` performs (especially on slow connections) if desired.
+> initial Bitcoin P2P sync that `TBC` performs (especially on slow connections) if desired.

 #### Docker Profile: full